mit-han-lab/haq/README.md

 | resnet50 (original)      |       1.0      |     76.15    |    92.87     |
 | resnet50 (10x compress)  |       0.1      |     75.48    |    92.42     |

-You evaluate the linear quantized model like this:
+You can evaluate the linear quantized model like this:
 ```
 # evaluate linear quantization
 bash run/run_linear_quantize_eval.sh